 All of this is to say, think about the composition and the viewer when you are deciding where to place the elements in your mixed media artwork.
 Even though paper in mixed media art is often covered up by paint, ink or other elements, how you chose to show or cover it up is important!

 Try to balance your artwork in a way that is appealing to viewers.
-For example, if you use a paper on your mixed media piece that has heavily stamped numbers that are very attention grabbing and you place them willy-nilly on the canvas or paper, viewers could get confused because they don’t know where to look.
-One well placed paper with a large number balanced by a few others that have a smaller number, or a number slightly covered up by paint or other materials will make that larger number the important one and help balance out the painting.
+For example, if you use a paper on your mixed media piece that has heavily stamped numbers that are very attention grabbing and you place them willy-nilly, viewers could get confused because they don’t know where to look.
+One well-placed paper with a large number balanced by a few others that have a smaller number, or a number slightly covered up by paint or other materials will make that larger number the important one and help balance out the painting.

 (Of course, as with all things in art, this rule can be taken with a grain of salt because if you want to create a feeling of confusion in your viewer, making the painting feel unbalanced is a great way to do that).
 Ultimately, the point is to do that purposefully, not accidentally!

-A helpful tip for placing your papers is something I do every time I work on a painting where I glue down papers: arrange them first, before gluing anything down.
+Here is a helpful tip I do often: arrange papers first, before gluing anything down.
 Here is the process I use.

-- Go through my paper stash and pick out all the papers I *think* I’ll use.
-I often look for papers that match what I have in mind for my art piece, whether it be similar colors, or specific words, etc.
+- Go through my stash and pick out all the papers I *think* I’ll use.
+I often look for ones that match what I have in mind for my art piece, whether it be similar colors, or specific words, etc.

-- Once I get the papers how I want them, I take a photo with my phone.
-Then, I can take papers off, apply glue, etc. but still stay with the composition that I liked.
+- Once I get the layout how I want it, I take a photo with my phone.
+Then, I can take everything back off, apply glue, etc. but still stay with the composition that I liked.
 (What can I say?
 I’m forgetful and easily distracted sometimes!)
-Before I did the photo trick, I used to get frustrated because I would take the papers off and not remember where to glue them.
+Before I did the photo trick, I used to get frustrated because I would not remember where to glue them.

 Can I Paint or Ink Over (or Under) the Papers?

 I know, so very helpful, right?
 But honestly, the answer to this question depends on what you are doing.
-Certain papers have a coating that might resist ink or paint, so you will have to test first if it is an unusual paper.
+Certain papers have a coating that might resist ink or paint, so you will have to test first if it is unusual.

 Most of the time, you are really free to do whatever you like!
 Lay ink and paint down, let it dry, glue papers over it.
-Lay out papers, glue down, and then ink or paint.
+Or lay out papers, glue down, and then ink or paint.
 It all depends on your process and how you want your artwork to look.

 If you are going for more of a cut paper design, you may want to do your painting and inking (or other materials) first so you don’t obscure the paper shapes.